Pharmacy First service

 • Fatigue or feeling unwell

-Pharmacy First Sinusitis Treatment
+Pharmacy First sinusitis treatment

-Sinusitis is one of the seven conditions included in the NHS Pharmacy First service, allowing pharmacists to assess symptoms and provide treatment when appropriate.
+Sinusitis is one of the seven conditions covered by the NHS Pharmacy First service, so a pharmacist can assess and treat you without a GP appointment.
+During your consultation, the pharmacist may:

 • Assess your symptoms and medical history

-• Provide self-care advice
+• Give self-care advice

 • Recommend suitable treatment